zdchan/artigrasp/README.md

 ```
 @inProceedings{zhang2024artigrasp,
-      title={ArtiGrasp: Physically Plausible Synthesis of Bi-Manual Dexterous Grasping and Articulation},
+  title={{ArtiGrasp}: Physically Plausible Synthesis of Bi-Manual Dexterous Grasping and Articulation},
-      author={Hui Zhang and Sammy Christen and Zicong Fan and Luocheng Zheng and Jemin Hwangbo and Jie Song and Otmar Hilliges},
+  author={Zhang, Hui and Christen, Sammy, and Fan, Zicong and Zheng, Luocheng and Hwangbo, Jemin and Song, Jie, and Hilliges, Otmar},
   booktitle={International Conference on 3D Vision (3DV)},
   year={2024}
 }
 ```

 ## License